teuben/nemo/docs/source/intro.rst

    the data on disk.

-A common (command line) user interface is defined with which the user communicates with a program, described in more detail in the next chapter :ref:`iface`.
+A common (command line) user interface is defined with which the user communicates with a program, described in more detail in the :ref:`iface`.

 ..   and  Appendix~\ref{a:iface}.